-The proposed development of a 25m tree mast will reduce the visual impact on the surrounding environment.
 The proposed activity will not produce any odours.
 Localised construction noise can be expected.
 However, the construction noise will be temporary in nature and as a mitigation measure, construction activities will be limited to normal working hours.
 The proposed development will have an insignificant impact on the surrounding areas in terms of nuisance.